OnkurLal/responsive-final/README.md

-# Responsive Final

-## This project highlights different places I have been on vacation to.

-### Places Include:
-- Bali, Indonesia
-- Cancun, Mexico
-- Toronto, Canada
-- Caribbean Cruise
-- Orlando, Florida

-### There is a page associated with each destination.
 ## Past Vacations

 Welcome to my Past Vacations Website!
 This website highlights different places I have been on vacation to.